My verdict for this western remake, someone needs to write its name in Ryuk’s infamous Death Note (Warning: Mild spoilers)

 Death Note (2017) Synopsis

-High school student Light Turner encounters a strange notebook and discovers in horror that it grants him the ability to kill anyone.
+High school student Light Turner encounters a strange notebook and discovers to his horror that it grants him the ability to kill anyone.
 After speaking with Death God Ryuk, the supposed original owner of the notebook, Light concludes he now has the ability to change the world and proceeds to do so after recruiting girlfriend Mia Sutton into his schemes.
-As criminals begin dying in inexplicable ways worldwide, the public starts to worship Light’s persona, the serial killer Kira, seeing him as a world saviour.
+As criminals begin dying in inexplicable ways worldwide, the public starts to worship Light’s persona i.e. the serial killer Kira, seeing him as a world saviour.
 Light’s mass killings eventually draws the attention of L, a world-famous genius detective.
-After correctly pinpointing Light’s location, L proceeds to lure Light out of hiding.
-He quickly corners Light into deciding between remaining in hiding or killing his own father.
+After correctly pinpointing Light’s location, L corners Light into a confrontation, by forcing him to decide between remaining in hiding or killing his own father.

 What I’m saying is, to review Death Note (2017), it is impossible not to measure it against its predecessors.
 The very nature of the remake demands this to be done.